Area health systems' virus tests

-Butler Health System reported Clarion Hospital had collected 13,258 specimens for COVID-19 testing through Sunday, including 11,219 tests at the hospital's outdoor collection site.
-A total of 2,140 tests were positive for the virus.
-The hospital has two confirmed COVID-19 in-patients (one confirmed and one suspected).
-One of those patients is in the hospital's intensive care unit.
+Butler Health System reported Clarion Hospital had collected 13,338 specimens for COVID-19 testing through Thursday, including 11,291 tests at the hospital's outdoor collection site.
+A total of 2,148 tests were positive for the virus.
+As of Friday, the hospital no COVID-19 in-patients.

 - From staff reports